devni-heraliyawala/news-hub-backend/README.md

 - Article discovery and analysis using [Everything](https://newsapi.org/docs/endpoints/everything) endpoint.
 - Retrieve live top and breaking headlines using [Top-Headlines](https://newsapi.org/docs/endpoints/top-headlines) endpoint.
 - Retrieve publishers available on the API using [Sources](https://newsapi.org/docs/endpoints/sources) endpoint.
-- Retrieve articles according to the filter criterias
+- Retrieve articles according to the filter criterias.
-- Import favourite articles
+- Import favourite articles.
-- Display a detailed view of a imported article
+- Display a detailed view of a imported article.

 ## Technologies and Services